mollyjones2023/Poli_Sci_390/Visualization_Blog3.md

 ![Map example 1](images/map_ex.png)
 ![Map example 2](images/map_ex2.png)

 I like the use of different sizes for points in these visualizations which I can use for counts in my visual.
 In the second visualization, it distinguishes characterists of the map with different colors of area which I think could be useful in my final visual.
-I'm thinking of using fill to distinguish average income of certain areas of Chicago.
+I'm thinking of using fill to distinguish median income of certain areas of Chicago.

 ![Frequency example](images/frequency_ex.png)